On the cyclic torsion of elliptic curves over cubic number fields: Introduction

 For $d=3$, Parent \cite{Parent2,Parent3} showed that the prime divisors of the order of $E(K)_{tor}$ are $\leq13$.
 Jeon-Kim-Schweizer \cite{JeonKimSchweizer} determined all the torsion structures that appear infinitely often when we run through all elliptic curves over all cubic fields:

-Najman \cite{Najman} discovered a \emph{sporadic} elliptic curve over a cubic field with torsion subgroup isomorphic to $\mathbb{Z}/21\mathbb{Z}$.
-Based on their works, our ultimate aim is to show that the torsion group $E(K)_{tor}$ of an elliptic curve $E$ over a cubic number field is isomorphic to one of the following:
+Najman \cite{Najman} discovered a \emph{sporadic} elliptic curve over a cubic field with torsion group isomorphic to $\mathbb{Z}/21\mathbb{Z}$.
+In view of these facts, our ultimate aim is to show that the torsion group $E(K)_{tor}$ of an elliptic curve $E$ over a cubic number field is isomorphic to one of the following:

-In this paper, we will discuss the cyclic case.
-The main results are Theorem \ref{T1} and Theorem \ref{T2}.

-\begin{thm} Suppose $E$ is an elliptic curve over an cubic field $K$.
-If $N=p^n$ is a prime power, then the cyclic group $\mathbb{Z}/N\mathbb{Z}$ does not occur as a subgroup of $E(K)_{tor}$ for $N=$169, 49, 25. \end{thm}